ZZ-Cat/CRSFforArduino/README.md

 As for other development boards (& their host microcontrollers), if they meet the minimum requirements & you are still having compatibility issues, it is likely that I have not yet added your board to the Compatibility Table.
 Consider opening up an [Issue](https://github.com/ZZ-Cat/CRSFforArduino/issues/new/choose) & we can go from there.

-## AVR based microcontrollers are not compatible

-Development boards of yesteryear that were built around ATmega AVR microcontrollers such as the 328, 32u4, 2560 & 4809 are incompatible with CRSF for Arduino.
-Their processing capabilities (such as their limited 16 MHz CPU speed) simply are not enough to meet the requirements of the CRSF protocol.

-The following is a list of known development boards that are incompatible.
-This list is not exhaustive, but it should give you an idea of what _not_ to flash CRSF for Arduino onto.
-If you even try to do so, CRSF for Arduino will simply not function (instead of allegedly exhibiting ["strange behaviour"](https://github.com/ZZ-Cat/CRSFforArduino/issues/12)):

-- Adafruit Metro 328
-- Adafruit Feather 32u4 (including all of its variants)
-- Arduino Diecimila
-- Arduino Duemilanove
-- Arduino Leonardo
-- Arduino Mega2560
-- Arduino Micro
-- Arduino Nano
-- Arduino Nano Every
-- Arduino UNO R3
-- Arduino UNO WiFi R2

-There is better hardware out there that has the same form factor as these old development boards.
-Here are some examples:

-- These have an equivalent "breadboard-friendly" form factor that is similar to the Arduio Micro & the Arduino Nano:
-  - Adafruit Feather M0 (all variants, including the Feather M0 Express)
-  - Adafruit Feather M4 Express
-  - Seeed Studio XIAO SAMD21
-- These have the "Arduino R3" form factor - The same shape as the Arduino UNO:
-  - Adafruit:
-    - Metro M0 Express
-    - Metro M4 AirLift Lite
-    - Metro M4 Express
-  - Arduino:
-    - Zero
-- These have the "Arduino Mega" form factor:
-  - Adafruit:
-    - Grand Central M4

-Many of Arduino's [discontinued development boards](https://docs.arduino.cc/retired/) are also incompatible with CRSF for Arduino.

 ## Compatible receivers

 Generally speaking, if your transmitter & receiver combo supports ExpressLRS or TBS Crossfire, it's automatically compatible.